-

 I asked this question in all seriousness.
 I am lucky enough to have a small amount of research funding, I want to promote the world of software beyond Google and Microsoft, and so I’m really keen on building a FOSS Academic Laboratory in the cloud and using to for any collaborative projects I’m a part of.
 After all, it’s my Goal #1: to use FOSS for as much of my academic work as is possible.

-This penguin's got questions.
 The response I got to the questions was freakin’ awesome!

 I thought it would be a good idea to catalog it here.
 I’ll start with the least-recommended things and work my way up to the most-recommended.
 That’s not to say this is a ranking – things mentioned only once might be really valuable.
 I’m really just noting what was mentioned most.